testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #advanced, #draft`

 :white_check_mark:  **Do:** This is an open discussion in the testing community, when should test data get cleaned out.
-Any option but clean in the end will lead to a significant implication.
+Any options has Any option but clean in the end will lead to a significant implication.
 In multi-process runner, trying to clean-out after each test or test suite (i.e. file) might result in deleting data to other executing process.
+Cleaning in the end scores best in terms of performance but might trigger collission between tests - Overcome this by adding some randomness to your test data.

 <br/>